Joseph Maida

 In the 75 years since MoMA exhibited Adams’ Manzanar project, discussions around identity, nationality, borders, immigration, justice and equality continue to dominate political and social discourse in the United States.
 Over the last few months, American citizens have amplified these conversations in the streets and online, calling for justice from Coast to Coast.
 While the topics that Adams confronts in his Manzanar project may no longer resonate most specifically with the Japanese-American experience, they do ring particularly true for citizens and immigrants of other ethnicities, whose equal treatment is repeatedly questioned by local governments as well as by the President, the Congress, and the Supreme Court.

-Convoke Gallery is pleased to present Exhibition-in-a-box by Joseph Maida.
+Convoke is pleased to present Exhibition-in-a-box by Joseph Maida.
 This work contains 20 political posters with a silkscreened cardboard box

 Joseph Maida